"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Uniform ``bootstrap domain-of-dependence'' boundary density estimates

 whose Fourier symbols are given by

 Then, denoting by $\mathcal{Q}$ the sum of quantities on the left-hand side of \Cref{conv_H_to_psi_eq} and using~\eqref{h_equiv} together with Plancherel's theorem we obtain

-where the last equality follows from~\eqref{conv_H_to_psi_eq} together with the temporal locality of the operators $\mathcal{R}$ and $\mathcal{T}$.
-In view of the nonnegativity of the integrands on the right-hand side of this estimate, it follows that
+where the last equality follows from~\eqref{h_equiv} by virtue of the temporal locality of the operators $\mathcal{R}$ and $\mathcal{T}$.
+In view of the non-negativity of the integrands on the right-hand side of this estimate, it follows that

 Using once again Plancherel's theorem, \Cref{HtoUbound0} becomes

 where $\widetilde{U}_{*,T_0}^f$ denotes the temporal Fourier transform of the single layer potential $\widetilde{u}_{*,T_0}$,

 Using \Cref{ST_op_freq}, \Cref{per_freq_rhs_oper_bound_i} and \Cref{per_freq_rhs_oper_bound_ii} to bound the integrands on the right-hand side of \Cref{HtoUbound}, and then using the fact that $\omega^{2r} \le (1 + \omega^2)^{r}$ for nonnegative $r$, we obtain